My family is involved with a social worker or MCFD in court. What's happening during COVID-19?

-If you’re scheduled for a child protection case conference
+If you’re scheduled for court

 If your child has been removed and you have a date for a court hearing